WSMorrison/BricksThenMadeNow/README.md

 <hr>
 <br>

+### Help and Support

 - Code Institute Full Stack lessons for the bulk of the understanding about Django, Bootstrap, and other frameworks.
 [Code Institute](https://codeinstitute.net/ie/)
 - Code Institute instructor Simen Daehlin for almost everything else.
 [Simen Daehlin Github](https://github.com/Eventyret)
 - Code Institute mentor Jubrile Akolade provided guidance on where to focus time building the project and an almost infinite amount of other support.
 - All of my Code Institute UCD July 2022 cohort, who have been available to answer questions through Slack.
 - Code Institute tutors accessed through the Code Institute LMS have been helpful with understanding various concepts during instruction.
+- The Code Institute assessment team; I can't imagine what kind of patience and knowledge it would take to look over these projects without losing it.
+- Big thanks to [Lego](https://www.lego.com/en-ie) for having a toy that allows a tremendous amount of aftermarket and web based support, and for just being pretty rad.
+- A tremendous amount of Lego research was done on [Bricklink](https://www.bricklink.com/v2/main.page) and [Brickset.](https://brickset.com/sets/6301-1/Town-Mini-Figures)

 ### Code Used